RagingRyann/group_project/README.md

 Technologies:
 - Jupyter Notebook / Pandas: Used for data exploration and Machine Learning analysis.
 - Postgres / pgAdmin / AWS: Used to host data on server.
-- Tableau: Used to display interactive information via data visualizations.
+- Tableau / JavaScript / HTML/ CSS: Used to display interactive information via data visualizations.

 Communication Protocol:
 - Technology / Software communication: Heart.csv was read as dataframe into Pandas using Python; ETL was performed and exported to SQL database on AWS; Tableau was utilized to perform data visualizations which were then displayed using JavaScript / HTML / CSS on index.html file.